asift91/Manual_Migration/option1.md

         -   on-premises might be having different log path location and those paths need to be updated with Azure log paths.
             -   Ex: /var/log/syslogs/moodle/access.log
             -   Ex: /var/log/syslogs/moodle/error.log
+         - Update log files location
+                ```
+                nano /etc/nginx/sites-enabled/*.conf
+                # Above command will open the configuration file.
+                #
+                # Change the log path location.
+                # Find access_log and error_log and update the log path.
+                #
+                # After the changes, Save the file.
+                # Press CTRL+o to save and CTRL+x to exit.
+                ```

     -   **Certs:**
         -   _SSL Certs_: The certificates for your moodle application reside in /moodle/certs.
             -   Copy over the .crt and .key files over to /moodle/certs/.
 The file names should be changed to nginx.crt and nginx.key in order to be recognized by the configured nginx servers.
 Depending on your local environment, you may choose to use the utility SCP or a tool like WinSCP to copy these files over to the cluster controller virtual machine.
+                -   Command to change the certs name.
+                    ```
+                    cd /path/to/certs/location
+                    mv /path/to/certs/location/*.key /moodle/certs/nginx.key
+                    mv /path/to/certs/location/*.crt /moodle/certs/nginx.crt
+                    ```
             -   You can also generate a self-signed certificate, useful for testing only.

                 ```
                 openssl req -x509 -nodes -days 365 -newkey rsa:2048 \
                 -keyout /moodle/certs/nginx.key \
                 -out /moodle/certs/nginx.crt \
                 -subj "/C=US/ST=WA/L=Redmond/O=IT/CN=mydomain.com"
                 ```
             -   It's recommended that the certificate files be read-only to owner and that these files are owned by www-data:www-data.
                 ```
                 chown www-data:www-data /moodle/certs/nginx.*
                 chmod 400 /moodle/certs/nginx.*
                 ```
+        -   Update Certs location.
+                ```
+                nano /etc/nginx/sites-enabled/*.conf
+                # Above command will open the configuration file.
+                #
+                # Change the certs path location.
+                # Find ssl_certificate and update the certs path as below
+                # /moodle/certs//moodle/certs/nginx.crt;
+                # /moodle/certs/nginx.key;
+                #
+                # After the changes, Save the file.
+                # Press CTRL+o to save and CTRL+x to exit.

     -   **Update Time-Stamp:**
         -   A cron job that run in the VMSS instances(s) which will check the updates in time-stamp for every minute.
 If there is an update in time-stamp then local copy of VMSS is updated in web root directory.
         -   In Virtual Machine scaleset a local copy of moodle site data (/moodle/html/moodle) is copied to its root directory (/var/www/html/).